sardisnetwork/docs/wallet.md

 download url：https://metamask.io/
 Download metamask adding it as a browser extension.

-You can add SRDX and SRDS networks to metamask by simply clicking on the Add Network button located on the footers of our explorers: https://contract-mainnet.sardisnetwork.com/ and https://payment-mainnet.sardisnetwork.com/
+You can add SRDX and SRDS networks to metamask by simply clicking on the Add Network button located on the footers of our explorers:<br>
+https://contract-mainnet.sardisnetwork.com/ and https://payment-mainnet.sardisnetwork.com/

 Please use: